The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 Congrats!
 Your keypad is now successfully flashed with your new firmware!
 <br>
 <br>
+> [!TIP]

->If you are having issues, feel free to reach out via our contact form at https://www.themadnoodle.com/contact
+> If you are having issues, feel free to reach out via our contact form at https://www.themadnoodle.com/contact